 2040 Comprehensive Plan

-The County’s 2040 Comprehensive Plan will be drafted over the next two years and completed by December 2018 (timeline).
-This Plan will build and improve upon the 40 years of long-range planning and analysis that has guided the growth and development of Minnesota’s fastest growing county.
-It will set goals, policies and recommendations for land use, transportation, utilities, recreation, natural resources, farmland preservation, economic development, housing, public health and safety, and livable communities.
-The County’s 2040 Plan will conform to regional plans and coordinate with other local and adjacent long-range plans.
+Scott County’s 2040 Comprehensive Plan has been drafted over the past two years and is ready for public review and comment throughout 2018 (timeline).
+This Plan builds and improves upon the 40 years of long-range planning and analysis that has guided the growth and development of one of Minnesota’s fastest growing counties.
+It sets goals, policies and recommendations for land use, transportation, utilities, recreation, natural resources, farmland preservation, economic development, housing, public health and safety, and livable communities.
+Click on the Public Hearing Draft chapters (dated April 9, 2018) below to review the document or maps.

 Chapter I: Introduction